 You can buy tickets in the Benfica superstore located in the stadium.

 I recommend walking into the Benfica fan shop in the Baixa neighborhood at Rua Augusta 1100.
+There is also a store just north of Rossio Square on Rua das Portas de Santo Antão.

 This location is very convenient as nearly all people visiting Lisbon will walk by the store at least once.